 Brazil, with four titles to their name going into the tournament, prevailed against a decidedly average German side, with three previous wins, by two goals to nil in a match that ended in a fashion the neutrals wanted and the tournament needed.

-Ronaldo got both goals - his seventh and eighth of the tournament - and earned the striker the competition's Golden Boot at the same time as slaying the ghosts of France 98.
-There was, at least, one anomaly saved for the competition's dénouement - Player of the Tournament Oliver Kahn was culpable for Brazil's first, fumbling a speculative shot from Rivaldo to the feet of his gleeful strike partner.
+Ronaldo got both goals -- his seventh and eighth of the tournament -- and earned the striker the competition's Golden Boot at the same time as slaying the ghosts of France 98.
+There was, at least, one anomaly saved for the competition's dénouement -- the tournament’s star player, Oliver Kahn, was culpable for Brazil's first, fumbling a speculative shot from Rivaldo to the feet of his gleeful strike partner.
 This after the indomitable German had conceded just one goal in his country's six previous matches.

 Brazil's return to all-conquering form, welcome though their easy-on-the-eye brand of football always is, was largely overshadowed by the achievements of the hosts, both on the field of play and in the slick organisation and good spirit garnered off it.
 For the first time in World Cup history, the finals went to Asia and, also a first, to not one but two countries.
 Korea and Japan set aside historical differences to jointly host one of the most successful tournaments ever, even if the standard of football on offer, at times, was not quite up to scratch, and the standard of refereeing was described with alarming regularity in much less delicate fashion.